avipars/CS-Resources/math/logic/README.md

 Some digital systems content, sentential logic, predicate logic, graph theory

-Read: Discrete Mathematics and Its Applications by Kenneth H. Rosen (not required by the course)
+Read: "Discrete Mathematics and Its Applications" by Kenneth H. Rosen (not required by the course)